How to Clean Food Processing Equipment: Nitty Gritty Details to Consider

 Steps to Cleaning and Sanitizing Equipment

 When considering how best to clean your manufacturing equipment, keep in mind sanitizers that serve as both a detergent and disinfectant.
-Work with your team, talk with suppliers, and check out product reviews to determine if a sanitizer or the two-step approach with a separate detergent and disinfectant is best for your machinery.
+With the added concern over COVID-19, it’s important to work with your team, talk with suppliers, and check out product reviews to determine if a sanitizer or the two-step approach with a separate detergent and disinfectant is best for your food processing equipment.

 Types of Cleaning